Tsiri/RHEIA/docs/_build/html/_sources/optimization.rst.txt

 The deterministic optimization procedure optimizes multiple objectives by controlling the design variables.
 The robust optimization procedure optimizes the mean and minimizes the standard deviation of quantities of interest by controlling the design variables.
 The multi-objective optimization algorithm is Nondominating Sorting Genetic Algorithm (NSGA-II).
 More information on NSGA-II is available in :ref:`lab:ssnsga2`.
-The design variables and model parameters are characterized in the :file:`design_space` folder.
+The design variables and model parameters are characterized in the :file:`design_space` file.
-For robust optimization, the uncertainty on the respective design variables and model parameters is characterized in the :file:`stochastic_space` folder.
+For robust optimization, the uncertainty on the respective design variables and model parameters is characterized in the :file:`stochastic_space` file.
 More information on characterizing these files is available in :ref:`lab:ssdesignspace` and :ref:`lab:ssstochastic_space`, respectively.
 The system model evaluations are coupled with the optimization algorithm in :py:mod:`case_description.`.
 More information on this Python wrapper is discussed in :ref:`lab:wrapper`.